The Saxons came to North Devon in the 9th Century, and one

 A story goes that upon granting the Charter, Henry sent a white gauntlet to the town, as a sign of his approval.
 Whatever its origin, the white glove became the symbol of Chulmleigh, and a giant glove filled with flowers was hung from the Town Hall at the opening of the Fair each year.

 Chulmleigh Old Fair is a now five-day event which takes place each July, when hundreds of people flock to our town for livestock shows, markets, music, entertainment and traditions such as the ‘money scramble’, when coins are thrown from the Town Hall to be gathered up by eager children waiting on the pavement.
-In 2013 we celebrate our 760th Old Fair.
+In 2013 we celebrated our 760th Old Fair.

 Over the following centuries, Chulmleigh became prosperous as a wool-weaving town, and many of our beautiful medieval buildings – including The Old Bakehouse – were built by wealthy merchants at this time.
 There are more than 200 listed buildings in Chulmleigh.